-The multi-disciplinary team behind Wearable Solar is composed by: Pauline van Dongen , Christiaan Holland (Project leader Gelderland Valoriseert from the HAN) and Gert Jan Jongerden (Solar-energy expert).
+Wearable Solar started as a project researching the possibilities of integrating the solar panels into textiles.
+The multi-disciplinary team behind the research was composed by Pauline van Dongen , Christiaan Holland (Project leader Gelderland Valoriseert from the HAN) and Gert Jan Jongerden (Solar-energy expert).